marnimount/marnimount.github.io/README.md

 Marni has been a beneficiary of the MinterEllison Future Directors Initiative at Melbourne Theatre Company (2025), the Malthouse Artist Development Program at Malthouse Theatre (2025), and the Red Stitch Actors Theatre Hansen Graduate Program (2024).
 She holds a Master of Theatre (Directing) from the Victorian College of the Arts, and a Bachelor of Arts/Bachelor of Politics, Philosophy, and Economics from the Australian National University.

-In 2026 Marni will direct the Melbourne premiere of *Never Closer* by Grace Chapple for [Patalog Theatre](https://www.patalogtheatre.com/) and [fortyfivedownstairs]([https://fortyfivedownstairs.com/](https://fortyfivedownstairs.com/event/never-closer/)).
+In 2026 Marni directed the Melbourne premiere of *Never Closer* by Grace Chapple for [Patalog Theatre](https://www.patalogtheatre.com/) and [fortyfivedownstairs]([https://fortyfivedownstairs.com/](https://fortyfivedownstairs.com/event/never-closer/)).

 ![A white woman with brunette hair and glasses smiles in a rehearsal room](IN DEVELOPMENT.jpg)